 The TPACK technology integration model examines educators' knowledge of technology as a pedagogical instrument in the teaching and learning process.
-TPACK is all about effective teaching with technology.
-It includes knowing what makes learning easy or difficult. pedagogical strategies, and how technology can help students.
-According TPACK's research findings. frameworks can be considered as the part of effective teaching.
+TPACK all about effective teaching with is technology.
+It includes knowing what makes learning easy or difficult. pedagogical how strategies, and technology can help students.
+According to TPACK's research findings, the frameworks can be considered as the part of effective teaching.
 The framework brings together three areas of knowledge - technology, pedagogy, and content into a single unit.
 The TPACK learning framework used by lecturers in teaching writing material for scientific papers at Asahan University was conducted in this research.
 To assess the use of the TPACK learning framework, this study examines the all components in TPACK learning framework.

-Having technological literacy recommended in finding the latest research ideas/topics with many easily accessible references: Publish or Perish, paraphrasing citations from articles to avoid plagiarism: smoodin and spinner id, improving writing and grammar: google document, and using the reference manager application to help create an automated bibliography such as

-Mendeley facilitate the creation of learning models using the TPACK model.
-In this study, technological knowledge (TK), content knowledge (CK), pedagogical knowledge (PK), and combined knowledge (TK) were assessed.
+literacv Having technological recommended in finding the latest research ideas/topics with many easily accessible references: Publish or Perish, paraphrasing citations from articles to avoid plagiarism: smoodin and spinner id, improving writing and grammar: google document, and using the reference manager application to help create an automated bibliography such as Mendeley facilitate the creation of learning models using the TPACK model.
+In this study, technological knowledge (TK), content knowledge (CK), pedagogical knowledge combined (PK), and knowledge (TK) were assessed.
 Pedagogical, Content (TPACK) (Ammade et al., 2020).

-Aiming to improve student learning outcomes, this study seeks to understand better the relationship and interaction between content knowledge (the subject technology be taught), matter to knowledge (computers, Internet, digital pedagogical knowledge video), and (practices).
-The data were collected administering questionnaire. through Further research is required to determine whether the survey results support the TPACK frameworks in these seven aspects.
+Aiming to improve student learning outcomes, this study seeks to understand better the relationship and interaction oetween content knowledge (the subject matter to be taught), technology knowledge (computers, Internet, digital video), and pedagogical knowledge (practices).
+The data were collected through administering questionnaire.
+Further research is required to determine whether the survey results support the TPACK frameworks in these seven aspects.
 By using survey data, this study evaluates the TPACK learning framework (Archambault & Barnett, 2010).